Trebanos: Education

-Trebanos Welsh Primary School
+A Welsh-medium primary school, Ysgol Gynradd Gymraeg Trebanos, is located in the village.

-Sport and leisure
+Sport

-Trebanos is home to local rugby union club Trebanos RFC, a team founded in 1887 which is a member of the Welsh Rugby Union.
+Trebanos is home to the rugby union club Trebanos RFC.
+Founded in 1887, as of May 2025 it plays in the WRU Championship West league.

 Notable residents

-Notable people from Trebanos include rugby union players Bleddyn Bowen, who captained Wales to the 1988 Triple Crown, Robert Jones, who was capped for Wales 54 times and helped win the 1988 Triple Crown, fly-half Arwel Thomas who was capped for Wales 23 times and openside flanker Justin Tipuric.
+Notable people from Trebanos include rugby union players Bleddyn Bowen, who captained Wales to the 1988 Triple Crown; Robert Jones, who was capped for Wales 54 times and helped win the 1988 Triple Crown; fly-half Arwel Thomas, who was capped for Wales 23 times; and openside flanker Justin Tipuric.

-Greg Thomas, a first-class cricketer and fast bowler was born in Trebanos.
+Greg Thomas, a first-class cricketer and fast bowler, was born in Trebanos.

-Actress Harriet Lewis who played Maggie Post in the Welsh soap opera Pobl Y Cwm was born and lived in Trebanos all her life.
+Actress Harriet Lewis, who played Maggie Post in the Welsh soap opera Pobol y Cwm, was born in Trebanos.